ajaz-rehman/coding-assessment/README.md

 3. Front-End: shopping_cart_vue directory (Vite + Vue + TypeScript).

 You'll find detailed instructions inside each of these directories to run the application.

+**NOTE**: If you're using VSCode, you can open this directory as a Workspace to easily navigate the contexts of each directory.